lengtsp/CLAUDE_CODE-ollama-llamaserve/README.md

 [Claude Code](https://docs.anthropic.com/en/docs/claude-code) is Anthropic's official CLI tool that turns Claude into an AI coding assistant running directly in your terminal.
 It can:

-- Read and edit files in your project
+- Read, search, and edit files in your project
 - Execute shell commands
-- Search codebases and answer questions about code
+- Read images and perform OCR (with multimodal models)
 - Run multi-turn conversations with full context of your project

 By default, Claude Code connects to Anthropic's cloud API (requires a paid API key). **This project lets you run Claude Code against a local model instead** — completely free and private.